marcoscmonteiro/SumatraPDFControl/SumatraPDFControl/index.md

 * It requires a specific compiled [SumatraPDF forked code](https://github.com/marcoscmonteiro/sumatrapdf) which enables SumatraPDF working in an enhanced plugin mode.
 Compiled versions of it (32 and 64 bits) are distributed inside the [nuget.org package](https://www.nuget.org/packages/SumatraPDFControl/)

-* Go to [Api Documentation](api/index.html) to view methods, properties and other documentation.